sfarrens/presentations/_posts/0000-01-12-footnotes.md

 --

 > $3$: It is good pratice to make regular focused merges with minimal changes to the code.
 This make things easier to maintain and reduces the chances of breaking something.
-Therefore, feature branches should only exist long to resolve the issue for which they were created.
+Therefore, feature branches should only exist long enough to resolve the issue for which they were created.
 Long-lived feature branches are more likely to evolve into a conflicting state.

 [Return to slide](#/3/17)